We live in a world where drugs exist to treat many conditions that seemed untouchable in the past.

 One example is the interaction between warfarin (Coumadin), an anticoagulant (blood thinner), and fluconazole (Diflucan), an antifungal medication.
 Taking these two drugs together can lead to a potentially dangerous increase in bleeding.

 An example of this type of interaction can occur between a diuretic — a drug that attempts to rid the body of excess water and salt — and ibuprofen (Advil).
 The ibuprofen may reduce the diuretic’s effectiveness because ibuprofen often causes the body to retain salt and fluid.
+There are both prescription and nonprescription diuretics.

 This happens when food or beverage intake alters a drug’s effect.

 For example, some statins (used to treat high cholesterol) can interact with grapefruit juice.
-If a person who takes one of these statins drinks a lot of grapefruit juice, too much of the drug may stay in their body, increasing their risk for liver damage or kidney failure.
+If a person who takes one of these statins drinks a lot of grapefruit juice, too much of the drug may stay in their body, increasing their risk of liver damage or kidney failure.

 Another potential outcome of the statin-grapefruit juice interaction is rhabdomyolysis.
 This is when skeletal muscle breaks down, releasing a protein called myoglobin into the blood.
 Myoglobin can go on to damage the kidneys.